sunilb007/Movie-Recommender-System/README.md

 Pandas: For efficient data manipulation and analysis.
 scikit-learn: For various machine learning algorithms, including feature extraction (e.g., TF-IDF) and similarity calculations.
 TMDB API: For accessing comprehensive movie data.

+Future plans - Mkae a stearmlit app, add sementic meaning, and movie info - Lets see how many can I do